 Heard of the BlockFi credit card?
-There has been a slew of crypto cards on the market over the past few years.
-Exchanges like Coinbase, Wirex, and Crypto.com have all partnered with payment giants Visa and Mastercard to issue these cards to their users.
+Over the past few years, there has been a slew of crypto cards.
+Exchanges like Coinbase, Wirex, and Crypto.com have partnered with payment giants Visa and Mastercard to issue these cards to their users.

 Now, Visa and BlockFi have partnered to launch a crypto-based credit card.
 Cardholders receive a USD credit limit on the card and can earn rewards for making everyday purchases.

 We’ve put together this guide to give you an overview of the new credit card, its rewards, and its fees.
 On top of that, we will also look at the two companies.

 Finally, we will look at the BlockFi Interest Account and what benefits it can bring to cardholders.

 BlockFi announced the BlockFi Rewards Visa Signature Credit Card in December last year.
 It’s a collaboration between Visa and BlockFi, solely for U.S. residents.

 Perhaps the most exciting aspect of this card is that you receive 1.5% Bitcoin back on your purchases.
 It is one of the first crypto-based credit cards in the crypto space.